 Nightmares are an unfortunate reality for most of us, but they can be a way to subconsciously work out normal and excessive stresses in our lives.
 Within the data, we found that nightmares about dangers to our well-being were pretty common, while work-related terrors followed directly behind.

-To help you get a more restful night of sleep and put those anxiety-filled nightmares behind you, check out Amerisleep.com and our line of eco-friendly, high-quality mattresses.
+To help you get a more restful night of sleep and put those anxiety-filled nightmares behind you, check out Amerisleep.com and find your best mattress.

 Tips for Healthier Sleep

 Getting quality sleep doesn’t have to be a nightmare.
 Below are simple steps you can take to fall asleep fast stay asleep longer.

 - Limit the use of technology before bed.
 This isn’t necessarily only an issue with blue lights but how stimulated we are making our senses.
 Watching videos or working a late-night project keep the mind active and is counterproductive to a good night’s rest.

 - Eat a healthy diet.
 What you eat before bed (and when you eat it) plays a significant factor in how your body falls asleep.
 Eating too close to bedtime can lead to digestive issues that are not conducive to quality sleep.
 Stick to eating at least one hour before sleeping and avoid red meats, spicy foods, and caffeinated snacks.